teinhonglo/machine-learning---standford/README.txt

-Open Online Course of Coursera
+Open Online Course on Coursera